 Past experiences of being ignored or ghosted can create a heightened sense of anxiety or worry about receiving delayed replies, as you might be worried about having a similar negative experience once again.

-Texting can be a challenging form of communication, as there is a lack of direct interaction.
+Texting can be a challenging form of communication, as it lacks direct interaction.
 Lack of direct interaction also means that we have little to no idea about how the other person is reacting or feeling about the message.
 This uncertainty about how the other person interprets your messages may be a cause of anxiety.

 How to overcome anxiety about unanswered texts?